sameepv21/Guidance_ML/Deployment.md

                 * Default password is root.
         * While still inside the mysql server, run mysql script using source <PATH>
             * <PATH> includes path where your .sql file is located.
-        * Run command to reconfigure your root password
+        * Run command (given below) to reconfigure your root password
 * Finally, check the status of nginx and pm2 to ensure that everything is working.
 * Then, enter your domain name in the browser and your site is deployed!!